-The Control Unit houses the Integrated Circuit Boards that control the hooks.
-Hooks on each head are arranged in twelve lines of twenty-eight hooks per line.
+The Jacquard Control Unit houses the CPU, power supply and Integrated Circuit Boards that control the hooks.
+Hooks are arranged in twenty-four lines of fourteen hooks per line.

 PLEASE NOTE THE NUMBERING SYSTEM STARTS WITH THE REAR LEFT HOOK (as you're facing the loom) MARKED AS HOOK #1.